njerig/personal-website/about.md

 layout: about
 ---
 Hi, I'm Njeri Gachoka.
 I'm a budding computer scientist and engineer interested in research about and the prototyping of new computing systems.
 Current topics of interest to me include:
-- artificial intelligence (especially computer vision)
+- artificial intelligence (especially for computer vision applications)
 - operating system interfaces
 - embedded systems
 - formal systems